 Introduction

-Nectar-feeding bats face the challenge of exploiting a resource that varies in temporal and spatial availability.
-Flower nectar levels vary within any given night, as well from night to night; flowering plants often bloom seasonally and flowers themselves wither and die every day or every few days.
-Bats need to detect the changing reward contingencies in their environment and adjust their behaviour accordingly.
+The nectar level in a flower varies within the night,; flowering plants often bloom seasonally and flowers themselves wither and die every day or every few days.
+Bats need to detect the changing reward availabilities in their environment and adjust their behaviour accordingly.
 This ability of animals to recognize and respond to changes is crucial to survival, and includes cognitive or behavioural flexibility (Tello-Ramos et al. 2019).
 It can be seen in a range of behaviours in many different species: locating food in ants (Czaczkes and Heinze 2015); spatial navigation in male guppies (Lucon-Xiccato and Bisazza 2017) and parental care in poison frogs (Ringler et al. 2015).
 One experimental protocol that has been widely used to demonstrate cognitive/behavioural flexibility is reversal learning, a task that could be a simple experimental analogue to some of the kinds of decision-making bats do in their natural environment.

 Reversal learning is essentially a type of discrimination learning, which is when animals must learn a specific response to each of multiple stimuli.
 In a reversal learning experiment an animal is first faced with a simultaneous choice between two stimuli.
 Responding to one stimulus but not the other results in a reward for the animal.
 After a certain number of trials has occurred and the animal has learned to perform the response that leads to a reward, the reward contingencies of the two stimuli are reversed.
 In a serial reversal learning procedure the reward contingencies reverse repeatedly.
 An animal that responds to the rewarding stimulus more frequently than to the non-rewarded stimulus receives food more often, and can be said to perform ‘better’ on the task; a choice to the non-rewarded stimulus is, in the context of the task, an ‘error.’